ShaneMuir/resume/readme.md

                 Bootstrap
                 CV attached in PDF format
                 Two styles attached for different color schemes PHPMailer class imported by Composer for use of PHPMailer for contact form.

+                ## Interactive Frontend UPDATE
+                ''
+                Updating site in readiness for new mini project to add in UI.
+                ''

                 ENJOY and THANK YOU.